-Glycolic acid armpit party -OR- how to smell good and feel good
+Glycolic acid armpit primer: how to smell good and feel good

-Glycolic acid is a popular ingredient in skincare products due to its exfoliating properties.
+Glycolic acid is a chemical exfoliant, and a popular ingredient in skincare products.
 While it is commonly used on the face, it can also be used in other areas of the body, including the armpits.
 In this blog post, we’ll explore the benefits of using glycolic acid in your armpit skincare routine.

 Glycolic Acid Armpit Primer